stefanodixon-ux/webMAN-MOD/README.md

 - New icons created by Brunolee & Berion
 - VSH Menu integration (hold SELECT to show the menu)
 - sLaunch GUI integration (hold START or R2+L2 on XMB to show the GUI)
+- It can mount PSP games stored on exFAT/NTFS/NET devices without copy the file to the internal HDD (1.47.27)
 - It can mount PS2 Classics games on PS2 Classic Launcher (.BIN.ENC)
 - Automatic CONFIG creation for PS2ISOs and PS2 Classic using config database from ManaGunZ or the database of CONFIG created by the installer
-- ROMS support through PKG/ROM Launcher and RetroArch
+- ROMS support through PKG/ROM Launcher and RetroArch (support internal/USB/NET storage with custom icons/background images)
 - Support for launch SELF applications via PKG/ROM Launcher
 - It can auto-mount any custom folder, ISO or open an URL on startup. webMAN vanilla only can mount AUTOBOOT.ISO
 - Title ID can be displayed on XMB menu